'0' weight in BHPS

-#3 Updated by Olena Kaminska over 6 years ago
+#3 Updated by Olena Kaminska about 7 years ago

 The reason for 0 values in cross-sectional weights is most likely due to no OSM within a household having longitudinal main interview non-zero weight in the wave you are looking at.
 Cross-sectional weights are inferred from longitudinal weights, and if every OSM in a household have 0 longitudinal weights, there is no positive value to infer.
 As you indicated this is a problem for only a small portion of a sample.